Gallery Talks

 Saturday, December 7, 1 pm | Community Conversation: Rediscover Your Creative Genius

-Join us for a thought-provoking conversation as we explore the barriers that keep us from fully embracing our creativity.
-This event will feature an interactive talk and breakout sessions led by local author and educator Mo Thomas.
-Through discussions and activities, we’ll explore the factors influencing our perceptions of ourselves and the world around us, and why it’s so important to never lose touch with the wild and untamed imagination we brought into this life.
+A thought-provoking conversation as we explored the barriers that keep us from fully embracing our creativity.
+This event featured an interactive talk and breakout sessions led by local author and educator Mo Thomas.
+Through discussions and activities, attendees explored the factors influencing our perceptions of ourselves and the world around us, and why it’s so important to never lose touch with the wild and untamed imagination we brought into this life.
 Bring your questions, stories, and experiences as we inspire each other to unleash our Inner Genius.

 Saturday, November 23, 1 pmThe Benefits of Slow Looking in the Gallery